abdullahaltun70/animation-library/README.md

 ## Customization

-You can customize the animations by setting variables before importing:
+You can customize the animations by setting css variables:

 ```scss
 // Animation durations